-The Marriott Bonvoy BrilliantTM American Express® Card offers 150,000 Marriott Bonvoy bonus points and a bonus Free Night Award after you use your new Card to make $5,000 in eligible purchases within the first 3 months of Card Membership.
-Resort fees may apply.
-Terms apply.
-Offer expires 11/3/2021.
+The Marriott Bonvoy BrilliantTM American Express® Card offers 100,000 Marriott Bonvoy bonus points and 1 Free Night Award after you use your new Card to make $5,000 in purchases within the first 3 months.

 In addition, you can enjoy up to $300 in statement credits each year of Card Membership for eligible purchases at hotels participating in the Marriott BonvoyTM program.